microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaServicePrincipalDelegatedPermissionClassification.md

 ```

 ## Description
-the Remove-EntraBetaServicePrincipalDelegatedPermissionClassification cmdlet deletes the given delegated permission classification by Id from service principal.
+The Remove-EntraBetaServicePrincipalDelegatedPermissionClassification cmdlet deletes the given delegated permission classification by Id from service principal.

 ## Examples